Mikaela/mikaela.github.io/n/essentialsoftware.md

 ## Usability

-- `nvim git tmux zsh` - good luck without these
+- `nvim git tmux zsh mosh` - good luck without these
 - <del>if cryptographic operations are taking ages, consider something like `haveged`.
 It's controversial, so if there are no issues, don't install a random number generator.</del>